Erdiko/documentation/docs/framework/quickstart.md

 		$this->addJs('[Path of the .js file]');

-!!! note "The root of the path is `/public/`"
+!!! note "The webserver root is `/public`"
-		For example, if you want to include the .js file located at `/app/themes/bootstrap/js/test.js`, the path will be `/themes/bootstrap/js/test.js`.
+		For example, if you want to include an example.js file the path will be `/public/themes/bootstrap/js/example.js`.